 6. The SC is to review the report in 5 above and decide whether the exploratory fishing activities had SAIs on marine species or any VME.
 The SC then is to send its recommendations to the Commission on whether the exploratory fisheries can continue and whether additional management measures shall be required if they are to continue.
 The Commission is to strive to adopt conservation and management measures to prevent SAIs on marine species or any VMEs.
 If the Commission is not able to reach consensus on any such measures, each fishing member of the Commission is to adopt measures to avoid any SAIs on VMEs.

 7. Members of the Commission shall only authorize continuation of exploratory fishing activity, or commencement of commercial fishing activity, under this protocol on the basis of comments and recommendations of the SC.

+8. The same encounter protocol should be applied in both fished and unfished areas specified in Annex 2, paragraph 4(1)(a).

 Appendix 1.1